microsoft/vscode-jupyter/TELEMETRY.md

         - `count`: `number`
         Total number of notebooks opened in a session.
         Not unique.
-        If usre opens & closes a notebook, that counts as 2.
+        If user opens & closes a notebook, that counts as 2.

 * DS_INTERNAL.NATIVE.NOTEBOOK_RUN_COUNT  (Telemetry.NotebookRunCount)